phidatahq/phidata/cookbook/agent_concepts/README.md

 Reasoning is an *experimental feature* that enables an Agent to think through a problem step-by-step before jumping into a response.
 The Agent works through different ideas, validating and correcting as needed.
 Once it reaches a final answer, it will validate and provide a response.

+Examples of agentic shwowing their reasoning can be found under `/cookbook/agent_concepts/reasoning/`

 ### Storage

-Agents use storage to persist sessions by storing them in a database.
+Agents use storage to persist sessions and session state by storing them in a database.

 Agents come with built-in memory, but it only lasts while the session is active.
 To continue conversations across sessions, we store agent sessions in a database like Sqllite or PostgreSQL.